vpayne/Capstones/README.md

 # Capstones
-This is some different projects I have worked on using Machine Learning (both Supervised and Unsupervised).
+These are some different projects I have worked on using Machine Learning (both Supervised and Unsupervised).